zwettemaan/CEPSparker/ReadMe.md

 #### Security issues

 More recent versions of Mac OS X are very security-conscious, and the tools in the starter project will trigger a few security measures.

-After decompressing the .zip file, any of the .command files are treated as 'suspect' by Mac OS X, and you need to run each .command file from the Finder by 'Right-Click, Open' instead of double-clicking.

-Subsequent runs of the same .command file will work with just double-clicking their Finder icon, but the very first run of each individual .command file from the extracted .zip archive needs to be done through 'Right Click, Open'.

-This way, you tell Mac OS you trust that particular .command file, and next time around the same .command file will work with just a double-click.
+The initialSetupConfigApp.command script needs to be run first to avoid these issues.

-### De-quarantaine _CEPSparkerConfig_
+### De-quarantaine _CEPSparkerConfig_ and the \*.command scripts

 Look in the _Mac_ subfolder.